 - Enter your company address.
 You may have to move a pin on a map.

-- If you select the option “I provide goods and services at the customer’s location”, you have the possibility to indicate the distance to your location where you offer your services and products.
+- If you select the option “I provide goods and services at the customer’s location”, you can indicate the distance to your location where you offer your services and products.

-- By activating this option, you also have the possibility to hide your location.
+- By activating this option, you also can hide your location.

 - Select a suitable category for your company.
-The category is decisive for which search query your company is displayed under in the 3 Pack section, for example.
-Depending on the category, you can also specify attributes that further highlight what your company has to offer.
+For example, the category is decisive for which search query your company is shown under in the 3 Pack section.
+Depending on the category, you can also specify attributes that further highlight your company’s offer.

 - Enter your company phone number and/or your website URL.